spencerlepine/portfolio/content/blog/what-i-learned-during-100-days-of-code/what-i-learning-during-100-days-of-code.md

 ---
 title: What I Learned During 100DaysOfCode
-description: A recap of the concepts and skills I aquired during this challenge
+description: A recap of the concepts and skills I acquired during this challenge
 date: 2021-06-26
 draft: false
 slug: /blog/what-i-learned-during-100-days-of-code